-The open Simulation Framework (openSF) relies on a well-defined set of interfaces [E2E-ICD] that the participating modules have to adhere to.
+The open Simulation Framework (openSF) relies on a well-defined set of interfaces [E2E-ICD] that the participating modules must adhere to.
 The OSFI activity addressed the definition and development of a set of software libraries to ease the integration of modules into openSF system by providing a ready-made implementation of these interfaces.

-Usage of OSFI libraries are therefore a key component to easily develop modules using openSF as orchestrating framework.
+Usage of OSFI libraries is therefore key to easily develop modules using openSF as orchestrating framework.